- All award types

 Preference may be given to learners who demonstrate that financial support will have an impact on their ability to continue their studies.

-Unitec recognises that financial support is an important consideration for our ākonga in planning their next steps.
-This scholarship provides both financial support and mentoring opportunities in the first year of a new programme of study.
-Learners who have done well in their studies and want to progress to a new programme, are encouraged to apply for this scholarship.
+Unitec recognises that financial support is an important consideration for ākonga considering study.
+The scholarship provides both financial support and mentoring opportunities in the first semester of study.

 To apply, you must:

-- be enrolling in a new Level 3 - 8 programme that Unitec in Semester 1, 2022, which takes at least one semester of full-time study to complete; and
+- be starting a programme from Level 3 to 8 (certificate, diploma, undergraduate degree, postgraduate certificate or diploma) that takes at least one semester of full-time study to complete.

-Please read the Unitec Progression Scholarship Regulations for more information.
+Please read the 2024 Unitec Pacific Success Scholarship Regulations for more information.

 Selection bases